jshih88/dissertation/python_analysis/python_scripts/Readme.md

 **Process:**
 1. Reads the Stata regression output file containing results for multiple cardiovascular risk factors across different ages
 2. Parses the data to extract coefficients, confidence intervals, p-values, R² values, and sample sizes
-3. Organizes the data into structured DataFrames for each risk factor
+3. Organises the data into structured DataFrames for each risk factor
-4. Creates summary tables with standardized formatting for further analysis
+4. Creates summary tables with standardised formatting for further analysis

 **Output:**
 - Individual CSV files for each risk factor (`../tables/{factor}_results.csv`)